 - Specialist skills or training our staff have

-All staff attend regular training in safeguarding, first aid and food hygiene, through Educare.
-The SENCO and Deputy SENCO attend SENCO Cluster Meetings, Making Sense training.
-Three members of staff have basic Makaton training.
+All staff attend regular training in safeguarding, first aid and food safety, through Educare.
+The SENCO and Deputy SENCO attend SENCO Network Meetings.
+Staff have basic Makaton training.
 All members of staff have Visuals training.

 - Support we offer regarding children's health and well-being

-We have completed the Healthy Early Years programme, we have reached Level four in Nippers Nutrition and have a noticeboard in reception to inform parents of good choices for health and well-being.
+We are currently taking part in Healthy Under 5's and Healthy Movers.
+We have a noticeboard in reception to inform parents of good choices for health and well-being.
 We offer a healthy snack twice a day and the menu is on the noticeboard for parents to view.
 We have created Healthy Early Years Play Together Packs; these are given out to encourage children and parents to share cooking experiences at home.
-Children have access to the outdoor environment and regularly take part in ‘Badger Forest School’ activities on Thursday mornings.
+Children have access to the outdoor environment and regularly take part in Forest School activities throughout the week.

 - Ways we inform parents about how their child is being supported

 Each child has an online ‘Tapestry Learning Journal’, which is accessible via an individual account.
 By logging on with a secure username and password parents can view their child’s observations & photographs whilst at Pre-School.
 Tapestry allows Key Persons to work together with parents, providing opportunities to share information.
 Parents are also encouraged to contribute to their children’s learning journey by adding comments about current interests or achievements via 'Tapestry'.
-We have an open door policy where parents have the opportunity to chat informally to us.
-Regular parent consultations also take place to encourage the sharing of information between parents and Key Persons, newsbooks are used for daily news,
+Parents are given a report at the end of every term.
+We have an open door policy where parents have the opportunity to chat informally to us before and after the session, or they can call and make an appointment.

 - Our complaints policy